Here are the best cheap fireworks deals for Bonfire Night from all the major supermarkets including Tesco, Asda, Morrisons and Aldi.

 We've rounded up the best deals so you can plan where to pick up your supplies for less.

-If you're looking specifically for Sainsbury's fireworks, please note the supermarket has announced it will no longer be stocking them.
+If you're looking specifically for Sainsbury's fireworks, please note the supermarket is no longer selling them.

 A quick introduction to fireworks